-In 2016, The Reuse Center brought in approximately 157 tons of reusable items.
+In 2017, The Reuse Center brought in approximately 163 tons of reusable items.
+This is up from the 157 tons of reusable items in 2016.
 Furniture, housewares, office equipment and building supplies are the most frequently reused items.

 Little Red Schoolhouse Too